Your AI agent's knowledge shouldn't belong to someone else's model.

 If you leave or switch providers, your intelligence goes with you - portable and intact

-You can swap LLMs anytime without losing a single entity, relationship, or insight
+You can swap LLMs anytime without losing any of your knowledge

 Sovereign AI in minutes.
 Not months.